CollinHeist/TitleCardMaker/docs/getting_started/first_sync/emby.md

 9. TCM will then query Emby for all your Series, filter the results by our indicated filters (in our case the `tcm-test` tag), and then filter out any exclusions (none).
 The added Series will be listed in a message.
-You should see "Synced 1 Series", with "Breaking Bad" listed below.
+You should see "Synced 1 Series", with _Breaking Bad_ listed below.

-    ??? question "Why is Better Call Saul not listed here?"
+    ??? question "Why is _Better Call Saul_ not listed here?"

         The reason BCS is not listed as having been Synced is because when TCM runs a Sync, it checks the resulting list of Series against any